dmlond/docker_bwa_aligner/README.md

 2. a reference volume which exports a dictory /bwa_indexed to other containers
-3. a docker containerized application which mounts the reference volume and downloads a publicly available fasta reference genome file into a subdirectory of /bwa_indexed named for a specific build.
-This allows multiple builds of different genomes to be stored in the same reference contaier.
+3. a docker containerized application which mounts the reference volume and downloads a publicly available fasta reference genome file into a subdirectory of /bwa_indexed named for a specific build, and then indexes the fasta file with bwa and samtools.
+To save space the application can gzip the reference fasta before indexing it.
+Multiple builds of different genomes can be stored in the same reference container.
 4. a docker containerized application which mounts the data volume and reference volume, and runs an alignment on single-end or paired end reads in /data against a specific build and bwa indexed fasta file in /bwa_indexed to produce a sorted bam file named for the read (or the first paired read) in